Real estate in China: Early housing reform and market experiments (1979–1991)

+Housing was the first social policy-related sector to be marketized.
+The government began this process by selling private housing, encouraging subsidized ownership, and then addressed rent reform.
+Initial policies of selling private housing and subsidized ownership were not successful (there was a lack of public interest for purchasing private housing; employers were unhappy with the high subsidies required of them).
+Rent reform was more effective, ultimately combining cash subsidies or vouchers (which gradually decreased over time) with permitting rent to be raised.

+In an effort to ease the transition to a marketized housing sector, various local governments implemented the New Policies for Newly Built Homes.
+These policies required all newly-built homes to be sold on the market (as opposed to being purchased by employers) and precluded new school or university graduates from obtaining public housing, while older employees were able to continue with public housing.
+These policies thus sought to focus on those who could afford paying higher rents and had not yet taken publicly provided housing as a given.

 In October 1979, China's first commercial housing project, Donghu New Village in Guangzhou, was approved for construction.
 In January 1980, the Shenzhen Special Economic Zone saw the signing of the country's first cooperative housing construction contract, as well as the establishment of the first real estate enterprise in mainland China — the Shenzhen Special Economic Zone Real Estate Company.

 In June 1980, the Central Committee of the Chinese Communist Party and the State Council officially approved the implementation of housing commodification by endorsing the Outline Report of the National Conference on Capital Construction.
 The policy permitted private individuals to build, purchase, and own residential properties.
 By October of the same year, 128 cities and several counties and towns across the country had launched pilot programs for private housing construction and sales.

 On April 12, 1988, the First Session of 7th National People's Congress adopted a constitutional amendment, revising Article 10, Paragraph 4 of the Constitution.
 The original provision — “No organization or individual may usurp, buy, sell, lease or otherwise illegally transfer land” — was amended to: “No organization or individual may usurp, buy, sell or otherwise illegally transfer land.
 The right to the use of land may be transferred in accordance with the provisions of the law.
 The 1988 constitutional amendment has been interpreted by scholars as a formal recognition of the shift toward marketization in China’s land use system.

 In May 1990, the State Council promulgated the Interim Regulations of the People's Republic of China Concerning the Assignment and Transfer of the Right to the Use of the State-Owned Land in the Urban Areas, officially launching the nationwide implementation of the paid land-use rights transfer system.